Finding Nabokov

 About the Book

-Vladimir Nabokov was one of the most fascinating literary figures of the 20th century.
-Known primarily as the author of Lolita, he was at first scorned as a pornographer, but eventually hailed as the creator of a masterpiece.
-A Russian born into wealth and privilege, he lost everything at 15 and was forced into exile by the Bolshevik Revolution.
-Battling poverty in Berlin and married to a Jewish woman, he fled first to Paris and then then to America, always barely one step ahead of the Nazis.
-His career spanned 50 years of writing brilliant novels, teaching at Wellesley and Cornell, and establishing himself as a respected scientist in the field of lepidoptery while working at Harvard’s Museum of Comparative Zoology.
+Vladimir Nabokov (1899–1977) was one of the most fascinating literary figures of the 20th century.
+Known primarily as the author of Lolita, he was at first scorned as a pornographer but eventually hailed as the writer of a masterpiece.
+A Russian born into wealth and privilege, he was forced into exile by the Bolshevik Revolution.
+Married to a Jewish woman and living in poverty in Berlin, he fled first to Paris and then to America, always barely one step ahead of the Nazis.
+His 50-year career encompassed the creation of brilliant novels, teaching positions at Wellesley and Cornell, and work as a respected scientist in lepidoptery at Harvard’s Museum of Comparative Zoology.

-This work is a guide to Nabokov’s life and his many achievements.
-The encyclopedic format invites browsing through the alphabetically arranged entries, from ACADEME, that rarefied realm of colleges and universities where Nabokov’s most biting satires are afoot, to ZOORLAND, a made-up totalitarian country so fiendishly devoted to equality that the arts are banned because they give talented people opportunities to rise above the mass of commoners.
+This A–Z guide to Nabokov’s life and achievements runs the gamut from Academe, that rarefied, collegiate realm of Nabokov’s most biting satires, to Zoorland, a fictitious totalitarian country that bans the arts because they give talented people opportunities to rise above the masses.

 About the Author(s)